Daviana Vaka: Club career

-Fort Lauderdale United

 Vaka signed her first professional contract with Fort Lauderdale United FC of the USL Super League in May 2025.
 She became the second Tongan woman to sign a professional contract, following her twin sister, Laveni.

-Sporting JAX

 On July 1, 2025, Vaka signed with Sporting JAX, commonly known as Sporting JAX, an expansion franchise in the USL Super League.

 International career

 Vaka represents Tonga internationally and made her debut during the 2018 OFC Women's Nations Cup qualifiers in New Caledonia.
 She returned to the team in 2022 for the OFC Women's Nations Cup in Fiji, where she scored a goal and helped Tonga reach the quarter-finals.

+During the Oceania Football Confederation 2027 FIFA Women's World Cup qualifiers, Vaka was named captain for Tonga.
+The team lost 3–0 to American Samoa, but won 4–1 over Tahiti.

 Personal life

 Daviana’s twin sister, Laveni Vaka, is also a professional footballer who plays for Fort Lauderdale United FC.
 The sisters are of Tongan descent and have been recognized for their contributions to the development of women’s football in Tonga.
 She is engaged to Utah State Aggies quarterback Jacob Conover.